Tercio: History

 From the conquest of Granada in 1492 to the campaigns of El Gran Capitán in the kingdom of Naples in 1495, three ordinances laid the foundations of Spanish military administration.
 In 1503, the Great Ordinance reflected the adoption of the long pike and the distribution of infantry in specialized companies.
 In 1534, the first official tercio was created, that of Lombardy, and a year later it helped in the conquest of the Duchy of Milan.
 The tercios of Naples and Sicily were created in 1536, thanks to the Genoa ordinance of Charles V.

-At the Battle of Mühlberg in 1547, the imperial troops of Charles V defeated a league of Protestant princes in Germany thanks, above all, to the action of the Spanish tercios.
+At the Battle of Mühlberg in 1547, the imperial troops of Charles V defeated a league of Protestant princes in Germany, thanks mainly to the action of the Spanish tercios.
 In 1557, the Spanish army completely defeated the French at the Battle of San Quentin, and again in 1558 at Gravelines, which led to a peace greatly favoring Spain.
 In all these battles, the effectiveness of the tercio units stood out.

 The origin of the term tercio is doubtful.
 Some historians believe the name was inspired by the tercía, a Roman Legion of Hispania.
 Some think that it designated the threefold division of the Spanish forces in Italy.
 Others trace it to the three types of combatants (pikemen, harquebusiers, musketeers).
 According to an ordinance for "people of war" of 1497, where the formation of the infantry is changed into three parts.